dhruvkwal/Data-Bootcamp-Final-Project/README.md

-This project was completed by Dhruv Khandelwal in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2018.
+This project was completed by Dhruv Khandelwal (dk3420) and Sankalp Verma (sv1516) in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2018.
 I certify that the NYU Stern Honor Code applies to this project.

 In particular, I have: